-Ensuring the safety of clinical trial participants: Meet Eddie Darton, M.D.
+Ensuring the Safety of Clinical Trial Participants: Meet Eddie Darton, M.D.

 picture of Eddie

-Eddie Darton, M.D., Executive Medical Director,
+Eddie Darton, M.D., Vice President,

-Safety Evaluation & Risk Management
+Pharmacovigilance & Risk Management

 While Darton works in drug safety now, he began his career as a physician and worked for a time in the emergency department of a Naval hospital.
 Working in drug safety at a biotech company, where days are mostly spent at a computer pouring over patient data and charts, may seem a far cry from the ER.
 But the roles have more in common than you would think, according to Darton.
 That’s because both are about managing risk, mapping a path to the best outcome and always doing what is right for patients.